 I’ve migrated all my computers and servers to the Fedora Linux distribution over the last three months.
-I’ve been with Debian — and occasionally Ubuntu — for the last sexennium, but it was time for change.
+I’ve been with Debian — and occasionally Ubuntu — for the last sexennium, but it was time for a change.
 I still like Debian, but the software packages I care about move way too slowly and I started having more and more problems with stale packages and an overall decreased user experience and system stability.

-Running under Fedora; GNOME is faster, more stable, and more integrated with everything.
-I’ve followed some GNOME development and bloggers and was thrilled to actually see and use the things I’d read about come to life on my own desktop.
-Programs that crashed every two weeks on Debian seem rock stable in Fedora.
+Running under Fedora Linux; GNOME is faster, more stable, and more integrated with everything.
+I’ve followed some GNOME development and bloggers and was thrilled to see and use the things I’d read about come to life on my own desktop.
+Programs that crashed every two weeks on Debian seem rock stable in Fedora Linux.
 The only desktop program that still crash on me fairly regularly is Firefox.

 DNF and software packages

-I only have bad memories from playing with YUM before I really knew much about Linux at all.
+I only have bad memories from playing with YUM before I knew much about Linux at all.
 My experience with DNF couldn’t have been more different.

 dnf and apt’s command syntaxes are very similar and they work in mostly the same way.
-I’ve not managed to get myself into too many dependency and package conflicts with dnf; something that happen every other month with apt.
+I haven’t managed to get myself into too many dependencies and package conflicts with dnf; something that happens every other month with apt.
 I’ve only ever gotten into trouble with the third-party RPM Fusion repository.
-It’s development is not kept in sync with Fedora so some updates to Fedora can break packages in RPM Fusion (packages like VLC Media Player, Steam, and VirtualBox).
+It’s development isn’t kept in sync with Fedora Linux so some updates to Fedora Linux can break packages in RPM Fusion (packages like VLC Media Player, Steam, and VirtualBox).

-In Debian, the VirtualBox packages had a tendency to disappear from the repositories for weeks on end as the Linux Kernel and VirtualBox’s Kernel extensions fell out of sync.
-(The same problem appears with the VirtualBox packages in “RPM Fusion” — a third-party repository for Fedora.)
-GNOME Boxes are built on technologies with more permissive licenses that are come built in to the Linux Kernel, so upgrading isn’t an issue.
+In Debian, the VirtualBox packages tend to disappear from the repositories for weeks on end as the Linux Kernel and VirtualBox’s Kernel extensions fell out of sync.
+(The same problem appears with the VirtualBox packages in “RPM Fusion” — a third-party repository for Fedora Linux).
+GNOME Boxes are built on technologies with more permissive licenses that are come built into the Linux Kernel, so upgrading isn’t an issue.
 The interface is also more modern and sleeker.
-I’ll write more about using GNOME Boxes at at a later time.
+I’ll write more about using GNOME Boxes at a later time.

 I’m generally positive to FirewallD as a replacement to Uncomplicated Firewall.
 Both are front-ends to the Linux Kernel’s built-in firewall and work similar enough for one to be a drop-in replacement for the other.
-Fedora ships with the firewall enabled by default, unlike Debian and Ubuntu.
+Fedora Linux ships with the firewall enabled by default, unlike Debian and Ubuntu.

 Security Enhanced Linux (SELinux)

-Many end up disabling it all together because they only encounter it when they have a concrete problem and a short deadline to fix something.
-Learning to master SELinux is not on their agenda at the time, and many forum threads online say you shouldn’t disable SELinux but disabling it will solve the “problem”.
+Many end up disabling it all together because they only encounter it when they’ve a concrete problem and a short deadline to fix something.
+Learning to master SELinux isn’t on their agenda at the time, and many forum threads online say you shouldn’t disable SELinux but disabling it will solve the “problem”.

 Conceptually SELinux is pretty simple once you get it, yet most documentation is very technical.
 In short, there are multiple security policy presets.
 Files and sockets are assigned labels that have policies associated with them that specify who else can access the files and what other files they’re allowed to access.

 I feel more confident with my servers protected by SELinux as an additional layer of security.
-My various websites wouldn’t be allowed to do anything too unexpected with SELinux keeping an watchful eye on things.
+My various websites wouldn’t be allowed to do anything too unexpected with SELinux keeping a watchful eye on things.
 I regret not sitting myself down to learn about SELinux and setting it up years ago.